 The Comprehensive Neuromuscular Center at Cincinnati Children's is home to specialists with a variety of backgrounds and areas of focus.
 As a team, this diversity makes us better prepared to care for your child's unique needs.

-Dr. Wong also received training in Pediatric Neuromuscular Disorders at Hammersmith Hospital, London with Dr. Victor Dubowitz and Dr. Francesco Muntoni.
-Dr. Wong's training in EMGs was accomplished with Dr. John Quinlan at Department of Neurology, University of Cincinnati.
+Dr. Wong also received training in pediatric neuromuscular disorders at Hammersmith Hospital, London with Dr. Victor Dubowitz and Dr. Francesco Muntoni.
+Dr. Wong's training in EMGs was accomplished with Dr. John Quinlan in the Department of Neurology at the University of Cincinnati.

 MD: University of Singapore, 1980.

 Residency: University Department of Pediatrics, Singapore, 1981, 1984-85; Royal Hospital for Sick Children, Edinburgh, 1985-88.

 Fellowship: Child Neurology, Children's Hospital Medical Center, Cincinnati, OH, 1994-97; Neuromuscular Disorders, Hammersmith Hospital, London, 1997.

 Miles MV, Putnam PE, Miles L, Tang PH, DeGrauw AJ, Wong BL, Horn PS, Foote HL, Rothenberg ME.
 Acquired coenzyme Q10 deficiency in children with recurrent food intolerance and allergies.
 Mitochondrion.
 2011 Jan;11(1):127-35.

 Kim HK, Laor T, Horn PS, Racadio JM, Wong B, Dardzinski BJ.
 T2 mapping in Duchenne muscular dystrophy: distribution of disease activity and correlation with clinical assessments.
 Radiology.
 2010 Jun;255(3):899-908.